MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--governance-and-compliance.md

 - Risk management is perceived as a process.
 - External sharing awareness emerges—the organization begins discussions on what should be shared externally but without formalized governance.
 - Basic restrictions on external sharing—some organizations introduce guidelines but lack enforcement.

-#### Information Architecture (200)
 - Initial metadata framework is introduced, but usage is inconsistent across the organization.
 - Basic site and document structure discussions begin, but they are not standardized.
-- Ownership roles for content management are identified (e.g., Site Owners, Data Stewards), but they are not strictly enforced.
 - Discussions on content categorization and retention policies emerge, but adoption is limited.

 #### Technology (200)